kyma-project/kyma/components/application-connectivity-validator/README.md

 - **eventingPathPrefixV2** is the path prefix for which requests are forwarded to the Eventing Publisher V2 API.
 The default value is `/v2/events`.
 - **eventingPublisherHost** is the host and the port of the Eventing Publisher.
 The default value is `events-api:8080`.
 - **eventingDestinationPath** is the destination path for the requests coming to the Eventing.
 The default value is `/`.
-- **appRegistryPathPrefix** is the path prefix for which requests are forwarded to the Application Registry.
-The default value is `/v1/metadata`.
-- **appRegistryHost** is the host and the port of the Eventing Publisher.
-The default value is `application-registry-external-api:8081`.
 - **kubeConfig** is the path to a cluster kubeconfig.
 Used for running the service outside of the cluster.
 - **apiServerURL** is the address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Used for running the service outside of the cluster.
 - **syncPeriod** is the period of time, in seconds, after which the controller should reconcile the Application resource.
 The default value is `120 seconds`.